-This example is going to provide the possibilities of finding an appropriate and correct answer, which make it possible and easy to know how the average performance would be affecting the whole performance of the business.
-This is where it is necessary to know what is best for the company, because it makes it easy to make different assessment.
+This example is going to provide the possibility of finding an appropriate and correct answer, which makes it possible to know how the average performance would affect the whole performance of the business.
+This is where it is necessary to know what is best for the company, because it makes it easy to make different assessments.

 VLOOKUP Usage with AGGREGATION

-This example is using the combination of Vlookup with aggregation formula together for the successfulness of finding a specific answer.
-This is why we are going to use both formulas in one single formula to find answer.
+This example uses the combination of Vlookup and the aggregation formula together to increase the success of finding a specific answer.
+This is why we are going to use both formulas in one single formula to find the answer.

 Two Aggregate to Divide

-We are using two aggregation formula, but this time there is a divide between them.
-We are going to use this to find answers with the information, but we have labeled all the data with texts, which is what we are going to use to find the answers we are looking for, which the picture below provide.
+We are using two aggregation formulas, but this time there is a divide between them.
+We are going to use this to find answers with the information, but we have labeled all the data with texts, which is what we are going to use to find the answers we are looking for, which the picture below provides.

 SUM and AGGREGATION

-This is the example, where we are using both the sum and aggregation to find the total value that we will be using when the whole information is very clear.
-We want to use both the sum and aggregation function to get how much we could make from the information.
+This is an example where we are using both the sum and aggregation to find the total value that we will be using when the whole information is very clear.
+We want to use both the sum and aggregation functions to get an idea of how much we could make from the information.

 Counting with Aggregation

-This is a formula that has purposely been to find out how many sales data are available, and it is not about knowing how the data has been assessed.
-This is where both count and aggregate formula would be very useful for the successfulness of finding answer.
+This is a formula that has been purposely to find out how many sales data sets are available, and it is not about knowing how the data has been assessed.
+This is where both the count and aggregate formula would be very useful for the success of finding an answer.